 She can play the cello/She is able to play the cello.

 When I become an architect, I'll be able to draw plans.

-is impossible, ie in future tenses, perfect tenses,
+is impossible, ie in future tenses, perfect tenses, and so forth.

-b When the day breaks, we __________ reach the top of the
+When the day breaks, we __________ reach the top of the mountain.

 Last night I could hear what my neighbours were talking about.

 The first sentence implies a general ability in the past.
 In the second, we are referring to a particular situation

 .
 In the negative and with perception verbs